zachkaupp/lplex_analysis/README.md

 -   put table 1 stuff on hold (santiago)
 -   figure out why greek letters won't export in csv (don't try .xlsx again, that was a nightmare) (if you do make sure to branch, and don't commit to main) (fix ifn gamma)
 -   find a way to visual just one value (e.g. NIL) for when they want that
+- fix "object 'x' not found" in pca
+- outliers (setting for outlier criteria) (file for showing them in csv)